“By hybridizing the fluorescently labeled probe to the complementary DNA sequence, the position of DNA sequence can directly locate on a chromosome. “

-When DNA on the chromosome are denatured, the fluorescently labeled complementary DNA probes hybridize with it and emits fluorescence, consequently.
+When DNA on the chromosome is denatured, the fluorescently labeled complementary DNA probes hybridize with it and emit fluorescence, consequently.
 The hybridization is visualized under the fluorescent microscope.

 The technique is an advanced version of the cytogenetic analysis used in gene mapping, identification of major deletion or copy number variations, disease diagnosis, medicines, and species identification.